{{ summary.heading }}

 How to Use This Tool:

-1. Enter the exact value in Message to sign, or load a local TXT, JSON, CSV, or log file.
-The local text file limit is 512 KB, and whitespace is part of the signed message.
+1. Enter the exact content in Message to sign, or load a local TXT, JSON, CSV, or log file with Browse text.
+The local text-file limit is 512 KB, and whitespace is part of the signed message.

-2. Set Message encoding.
-Use UTF-8 text for ordinary webhook bodies and canonical strings.
-Use Hex bytes, Base64 bytes, or Base64URL bytes only when the message is supplied as encoded bytes.
+2. Choose Message encoding.
+Use UTF-8 text for raw webhook bodies and canonical strings.
+Use Hex bytes, Base64 bytes, or Base64URL bytes only when the message box already contains encoded bytes.

 3. Enter Secret key and choose Key encoding.
-Use Generate test key for a local 32-byte Base64URL test secret, not for issuing a production secret.
+Generate test key creates a local 32-byte Base64URL test secret for examples and test vectors, not a production secret-management workflow.

-7. Open Advanced only when provider documentation says the message is normalized.
+7. Open Advanced only when the signing specification names a text treatment rule.
 Exact text signs the message as entered, Trim one final newline removes one trailing line break, and Normalize CRLF to LF changes Windows-style line endings before signing.

 Interpreting Results:

-Signature match The generated HMAC bytes match the pasted expected value after parsing.
-Confirm the message, key, algorithm, and normalization rule are the intended ones.
+Signature match The generated HMAC bytes match the pasted expected value after prefix removal and decoding.
+Confirm that the message, secret, algorithm, encoding choices, and text treatment are the intended production recipe.

-Expected parse error The expected value could not be read as the selected or detected format.
-Remove unrelated header text or choose Hex, Base64, or Base64URL explicitly.
+Expected parse error The expected value could not be decoded as the selected or detected format.
+Remove unrelated header text, then choose Hex, Base64, or Base64URL explicitly.

-short test key The secret is shorter than the selected digest byte length.
-Use a longer random shared secret for new integrations, then store it in a managed secret system.
+short test key The parsed secret is shorter than the digest byte length for the selected algorithm.
+Use a longer random shared secret for new integrations and store it in a managed secret system.

-Signature Ledger gives the generated header, raw digest, algorithm, key encoding, message size, prefix, and security posture in one table.
-Verification Checks focuses on the expected-value parser, key-byte cue, message treatment, prefix fit, and secret handling.
-Algorithm Outputs recomputes the same parsed message and key across every supported algorithm so you can spot a wrong-family mismatch quickly.
+Signature Ledger records the generated header, raw digest, algorithm, key encoding, message size, prefix choice, and security posture.
+Verification Checks focuses on expected-value parsing, key length, message treatment, prefix fit, and secret handling.
+Algorithm Outputs recomputes the same parsed message and secret across every supported algorithm, which helps when a provider example omits the hash family or labels it incorrectly.

 Technical Details: